WismutHansen/lst/README.md

 - Listen on the configured host:port (default: `127.0.0.1:5673`)
 - Create SQLite databases in the configured data directory
 - Provide REST API endpoints at `/api/*`
-- Send login tokens via email (if configured) or log them to stdout
+- Print login tokens, deep links, and QR codes to stdout for manual delivery

 #### API Usage